polybar/polybar-scripts/polybar-scripts/openweathermap-fullfeatured/README.md

 A weather script that shows a lot of information.

 It shows icons and temperatures for the current weather and the 3 hour forecast.
-It displays information about the next sunrise or sunset.
+It displays the duration to the next sunrise or sunset.

 ![openweathermap-fullfeatured](screenshots/1.png)